pooja-varadarajan/Assignment-Hackthon/README.md

-# Assignment 1 (Pick One):
+# Assignment 1 (Pick one A or B):

-## Developing a Web Application with Pre-Trained Deep Learning Model for Computer Vision
+## A: Developing a Web Application with Pre-Trained Deep Learning Model for Computer Vision

 ### Overview:
 In this assignment, you will be developing a web application that integrates a pre-trained deep learning model for image recognition.